-After passing through the Engineering buildings such as Sloan Hall and Dana Hall, you will reach Spokane Avenue, you can head down to see the Elson Floyd Cultural Center.
-The Elson Floyd Cultural Center is a very new building that is has a very interesting architectural aesthetic, and it is something to see.
+After passing through the Engineering buildings such as Sloan Hall and Dana Hall, you will reach Spokane Avenue.
+From there you can head down to see the Elson Floyd Cultural Center.
+This is a newer building that has an interesting architectural aesthetic, and it is quite the sight to see.

 While you are at the Elson Floyd Cultural Center, this places you close to the official Welcome sign.
 It is the perfect place to take a picture near the front of the WSU campus, with a Welcome Sign on both sides of the street.

 Head on up Stadium Way to Nevada Street to the Spark, and see another one of the newer buildings on campus with its state-of-the-art classrooms and a bottom-floor lounge area complete with a Starbucks.

 If you travel toward College Mall, you’ll see the Webster Physical Science building, the tallest building on campus.
 There are three museums at Webster: the Culver Study Memorial Museum, the Jacklin Collection of Silicified Wood and Minerals, and the S. Elroy McCaw Fluorescent Mineral Display.

 Near the Webster Building stands Abelson Hall, home to the Connor Museum.
 This unique space showcases an extensive collection of several hundred bird and mammal species preserved through taxidermy.
 A visit to the Connor Museum is an immersion into the world of natural history, offering an opportunity to explore and appreciate the rich diversity of wildlife in a captivating and educational setting.